Quick Answer

 What to Use Instead So the Room Still Feels Good

-The usual color mistake
+The common color mistake

 Avoid this